-Day 3.
+Day 4, Jan 11 or Mar 1.
 Georgetown to Iwokrama River Lodge, via Kaieteur Falls.
 After breakfast at our Georgetown hotel, we'll head to nearby Ogle International Airport for our one-hour chartered flight to Kaieteur National Park, home of the spectacular Kaieteur Falls.
-Please note that your luggage (checked and carry on) on this flight will be restricted to a total of 20 pounds.
-We'll send anything you can do without for the day by road; our driver will collect our luggage from Cara Lodge on the afternoon of Day 2 and head straight for our next hotel; by the time we arrive, our bags should already be in our new rooms.
+Please note that your luggage (checked and carry on combined) on this flight will be restricted to a total of 20 pounds.
+We'll have sent anything you can do without for the day by road;

+our driver will collect our luggage from Cara Lodge on the afternoon of Day 2 and head straight for our next hotel; by the time we arrive, our bags should already be in our new rooms.